dm-academy/Calavera/README.md

 BUT...
 I do not want to tightly couple Calavera to Chef.
 So, I do not want a .kitchen.yml file driving everything.
 I therefore am going to (as "third time's the charm") go back to a Vagrantfile as the prime mover, using Chef Solo as appropriate for expedited, dependency-aware configuration and automation.

+I also have created two branches.
+Version 0.1 is the original version based solely on a shell provisioner.
+Version 0.2 is the completed Chef version.
+Going to clean house thoroughly for the v0.3 master.

 2015-01-18 directional update:
 ========
 To this point, all of the infrastructure was running well on default-sized Vagrant VMs (512m) and I could have it all on my Mac Air.
 This was making it possible to consider that any student with a 2-4gb laptop would be able to run the whole thing, especially if I tuned some of the machines down even further.
 (This is different from what the architecture diagram suggests, which is that the student is only running the Manos workstation locally.)